zzzprojects/docs/learndapper.com/pages/index.md

 ## Conclusion

 In conclusion, Dapper is an excellent choice for applications that require simple and efficient data access.
-It is easy to use, lightweight and performant, making it a perfect option for developers who need fast data access without the overhead of more complex ORM solutions.
+It is easy to use, lightweight, and high-performing, making it a perfect option for developers who need fast data access without the overhead of more complex ORM solutions.
 Furthermore, Dapper is compatible with .NET Framework and .NET Core, and you can use it with any .NET language, including C#, VB.NET, and F#.
 Whether you are new to ORMs or have experience with other libraries, Dapper is a powerful tool worth considering for your data access needs.
 Dapper is enriched by third-party libraries such as [Dapper Plus](https://dapper-plus.net/), which aims to provide additional features, including bulk extension methods.